techidaily/site-win11-tips/source/_posts/master-movement-eradicate-slowness-on-sw-battlefront-windows.md

  Are you still facing the problem?
 If yes, then you're left with no other option than to reinstall Battlefront 2.

  First, uninstall Battlefront 2\.
 If your copy of Battlefront 2 came from an online game library (like Steam), you usually need to uninstall it through the library client.
-If not, follow the steps in[how to uninstall apps in Winfows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to get rid of it.
+If not, follow the steps in [how to uninstall apps in Winfows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to get rid of it.
 Once it's gone, reinstall the game and test for the issue.

 ## Play Battlefront 2 Without Any Mouse Lag